 3rd largest island, Borneo was once home to a staggering range of biodiversity,

 covering hundreds of thousands of square kilometres.
 Its lush rainforests

 have now almost completely disappeared as a result of deforestation.* Many rare species are declared extinct around this time including the

 Orangutan – one of the most intelligent of the great apes.*

 agriculture, mining, pollution, disease and militia operations have

-led to the terminal decline of gorilla populations.* Only those in captivity now remain.
+led to the terminal decline of gorilla populations in Central Africa.* Only those in captivity now remain.

 2 "The report's authors said that, regardless of the start date, it would take five years for the precious 500g (1.1lb) sample to be returned to Earth."